scalacenter/advisoryboard/proposals/014-production-ready-scalamacros.md

 Def macros and macro annotations have become an integral part of the Scala 2.x ecosystem.
 Well-known libraries like Play, sbt, Scala.js, ScalaTest, Shapeless, Slick, Spark, Spire and others use macros to achieve previously unreachable standards of terseness and type safety.

 Unfortunately, Scala macros have also gained notoriety as an arcane and brittle technology.
 The most common criticisms of Scala macros concern their difficult metaprogramming API based on compiler internals as well as a lack of featureful editor support.
 Even five years after their introduction, traditional macros don’t expand properly in Intellij.
 This leads to a proliferation of spurious “red squiggle” errors, even in simple projects.
-As a result of these problems the language committee has decided to retire the current macro system in Scala 3.x.
+As a result of these problems the language committee has decided to retire the current macro system in Dotty (Scala 3.x).

-During the last couple years a new macro system has been developed to support both Scala 2.x and Scala 3.x.
+During the last couple years a new macro system has been developed to support both Scala 2.x and Dotty.
 The new system is based on the platform-independent metaprogramming API Scalameta, which is designed to be easy to use and easy to support across multiple implementations of the Scala language.
 The result of this multi-year effort is hosted at https://github.com/scalamacros/scalamacros and its design is explained in detail in the paper [“Two approaches to portable macros”](https://www.dropbox.com/s/2xzcczr3q77veg1/gestalt.pdf).

 This repository is currently a working prototype of the new macro system that features: